All Brains Are Beautiful: A Look at Neurodiversity and Autism

-Our introductory workshop created in 2017 by Autistics United Vancouver in collaboration with SFU Autistics United.
-"All Brains are Beautiful" discusses the concepts of neurodiversity, autistic/disabled identity, culture, and pride, as well as practical tips for allying and community care.
-Currently, we are collaborating with Douglas College and Simon Fraser University to produce a filmed version of the workshop.
+Our introductory workshop created by Autistics United Vancouver in collaboration with SFU Autistics United.
+"All Brains are Beautiful" discusses the concepts of neurodiversity, disability justice, autistic/disabled identity, culture, and pride, as well as practical tips for allying and community care.

 "If you have met one autistic person, you have met one autistic person!"

 While public perception of autism is often stereotyped, autistic people are diverse and multi-faceted, coming from all walks (and wheels) of life.
 The autistic experience intersects with race, gender, citizenship, faith, age, socioeconomic status, other disabilities, and more.

 In this workshop, autistic self-advocates from Autistics United Canada speak about autistic identity and its intersections from lived experience.
 Topics include neurodiversity, effective allyship, universal design, and disability justice.
 Note that is a one of three versions of our All Brains are Beautiful Workshop.

 An Introduction to Disability Justice

 What is neurodiversity?
 How can we better support neurodivergent and disabled folks in our communities?
 How do we leverage our individual and collective power to act on disability justice?

 Our disability justice workshop is an introductory workshop on neurodiversity, autistic identity, disability justice, collective access, inclusive event planning, and more!
 It includes many aspects of our All Brains are Beautiful: An Introduction to Neurodiversity workshop, but is slightly more advanced.